 “Our tall oil, turpentine and biomethanol were the first in the world at commercial scale to be certified to both FSC® (FSC-C006947) and PEFC (PEFC/05-35-48), offering peace of mind as an environmentally-conscious choice.
 It’s almost a year now since we gained certification.
 It’s a great way for customers to understand that these are products from sustainably-managed forests,” says Viktor Odenbrink, Sales Director, Södra Bioproducts.

-Valmet will supply a boiler plant for district heat production to Seinäjoen Energia Oy’s Kapernaum heat plant in Seinäjoki, Finland.
-The new boiler will enable the company to increase the use of renewable fuels in its district heat production.
-The order is included in Valmet’s orders received of the fourth quarter 2020.
+Valmet is to convert Helen Ltd’s coal-fired district heat boiler to bubbling fluidized bed (BFB) combustion to enable wood pellet firing at the Salmisaari ‘A’ power plant in Helsinki, Finland.
+The conversion promotes the company’s goal of phasing out coal and at the same time strengthens the construction of a sustainable energy system.
+The order is included in Valmet’s orders received of the second quarter 2023.
 The value of the order will not be disclosed.
-The boiler plant will be handed over to the customer in autumn 2022.
+The converted boiler will be handed over to the customer in January 2025.